 - Optional walnut or olive oil to drizzle on top.

 - Kosher salt and pepper

-- Heat 1 tablespoon of bacon fat in a large pot or Dutch oven over a medium heat.
+- Heat 1 tablespoon of bacon fat and olive oil in a large pot or Dutch oven over a medium heat.
 Add onions and sauté until translucent, about 5-7 minutes.

 - Using an immersion blender, blend soup, leaving it coarsely pureed.

 - Season with salt and pepper to taste.
 Stir in crumbled 1/2 diced cooked pancetta.
 Drizzle with walnut or olive oil, additional chopped rosemary and diced pancetta if desired.

 - Bacon can be substituted for the pancetta, but don't use a "maple" or hickory flavored bacon.

 - Wait until after the soup is pureed to season.
 Some chicken broth can be saltier than others.